-Name: Phone: (H) (O)
+Name: Phone: (H) (0)

-Emergency Contact:

-COMPLETE THE VOLUN NON-PARENT VOLUNTE DRUG SCREEN, AND, IF ERS/PROVIDERS MUST ALSO S AND TB SCREENING FORM.
-ALL HAVE A BACKGROUND CHECK, NG.
-ALL DOCUMENTATION OF THE
+MUST COMPLETE TH ALL VOLUNTEERS/PI DRUG SCREEN, AND, IE VOLUNTEER APPLICATION P RIVATE PROVIDERS MUST ALSO TEERS/PRIVATE PROVIDERS PROCESS AND TB SCREENING FORM.
+D HAVE A BACKGROUND CHECK, ING.
+ALL DOCUMENTATION OF THE INISTRATIVE OFFICE.

-VOLUNTEER WAIVER OF LI IABILITY
+VOLUNTEER WAIVER OF L IABILITY

-ng as a volunteer/provider for action pact .
+ing as a volunteer/provider for action pact .
 I bility incurred by client or myself due to my

-CONFIDENTIALITY AGRE EMENT
+CONFIDENTIALITY AGRE CEMENT

-information about enrollees and pact Head Start Program, enroll without written consent, except employees of the Agency.
-It is vital ees and employees not be released t by be exposed to or have access to confidentially important that information about action to people or agencies outside of action pact ou improperly or inappropriately disclose legal action.
+information about enrollees a pact Head Start Program, en without written consent, exce and employees of the Agency.
+It is vita rollees and employees not be released ay be exposed to or have access to confidentially important that information about action to people or agencies outside of action pact you improperly or inappropriately disclose legal action.

-CORPORAL PUNISHMEN T
+CORPORAL PUNISHMEN NT

-ACYF/ I-IS 4.02 Use of Cor STRICTLY FORBIDDEN. poral Punishment and Isolation n as disciplinary measures is
+ACYF/ I-IS 4.02 Use of C STRICTLY FORBIDDE Corporal Punishment and Isolatio on as disciplinary measures is

-I HAVE READ ALL OF THE A ON ME BY action pact HEAD CEPT THE RESPONSIBILITY PLACED
+I HAVE READ ALL OF TH ON ME BY action pact HE CCEPT THE RESPONSIBILITY PLACED

 Print Name:

 Signature: Date:

-Staff Signatura: Date:
+Staff Signature: Date: